 Try a Cabernet Franc, Shiraz, Grenache, or Semillon, to name a few.

-With the emphasis on wine tasting, local food is available at the venue in the form of longboards, with, olives, dips, or perhaps a local cheese plate to complement the wine.
+With the emphasis on wine tasting, local food is available at the venue in the form of longboards, with, olives, dips, or perhaps a local cheese plate to compliment the wine.

 Or you can bring your own picnic or pizza.